distray/distray/README.md

 👨‍💻 Information About Me

 - I am a FrontEnd Primary Developer with the ability to create and scale services such as APIs, Bot Systems, Websites and more.
-I can do some pretty cool stuff:
+I can do some pretty cool stuff such as: Velocity/NMS, Game Development, Frameworks, Security, Dashboards and loads more.
-- Create websites
-- Create dashboards
-- Create proxies & bungees.
-- Create Discord Bots
-- Create General and Discord APIs
-- Create MC Plugins
-- Create frameworks
-- And tons more.

 *You can contact me on Discord at distray#0001*